Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 Improve service quality for passengers rating in-flight service 3 and below by addressing common complaints.

 Also, improving in-flight service, airlines can reduce dissatisfaction and enhance overall passenger experience.

+## Analysis

+-	Determining which factors contribute most to overall satisfaction.

+-	Calculating the percentage of satisfied passengers for each type of travel.

+-	Assessing differences in satisfaction between flight classes and customer types.

+-	Evaluating the impact of delays on passenger satisfaction.

+-	Finding the average flight distance for passengers traveling for business vs. personal travel.

+-	Counting the number of passengers who are first-time customers.

+-	Retrieving all passengers who are satisfied with their experience.

+-	Identifying the  passengers who gave the highest ratings for both "Seat Comfort" and "Leg Room Service.

+-	Determine if younger passengers (under 30) are more likely to be satisfied compared to the older passengers.

+-	Identify passengers who traveled the longest distance but had the lowest satisfaction rating.